Taman Teknologi MRT station

 The Taman Teknologi MRT station, previously known as Technology Park is a future provisional Mass Rapid Transit (MRT) station.
-If constructed, it will serve the suburb of Bukit Jalil (mainly Technology Park in Kuala Lumpur, Malaysia and serve as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Sungai Buloh-Serdang-Putrajaya Line.
+If constructed, it will serve the suburb of Bukit Jalil (mainly Technology Park in Kuala Lumpur, Malaysia and serve as one of the stations on Klang Valley Mass Rapid Transit (KVMRT) Putrajaya Line.
 The station will be planned to be built at the tin mine lake near Mines North toll plaza of the Besraya Expressway.

-The SSP Line expected to complete and start operation on 2022.
+The SSP line (now the Putrajaya line) has been opened fully as of 16th of March 2023.
+However, Taman Teknologi station, will not be built until it meets the demands.